VHP4Safety/O-QT-OECD-QSAR-Toolbox-AI-assistant/README.md

-# QSAR Toolbox Assistant
+# QSAR Toolbox MultiAgent Assisstant

-A streamlined chemical analysis application that interfaces with the QSAR Toolbox API to provide chemical property analysis, profiling, and hazard assessment.
+A streamlined chemical analysis platform that integrates the QSAR Toolbox API with an advanced multi-agent AI system to provide comprehensive chemical characterization, hazard assessment, and read-across analysis.

 ## Features